 Relationship Between Trauma and Addiction

-Addiction can result from a variety of things, one of them is trauma.
+Addiction can result from various things, one of them being trauma.
 According to the American Psychological Association (APA), trauma is an emotional response to a terrible event, such as an accident, natural disaster, or sexual assault.
-At We Level Up center, we know that there’s a connection between trauma and addiction.
-Many people turn to substance abuse as a way to cope with the aftermath of these traumatic events.
+At We Level Up center, we know there’s a connection between trauma and addiction.
+Many people turn to substance abuse to cope with the aftermath of these traumatic events.
 Unfortunately, this only makes things worse.
 Trauma can change your life forever.

 Fearing for your life, experiencing intense pain, or witnessing a violent act or tragic incident refer to traumatic experiences.
 Reactions to these types of situations may vary from person to person, depending on their resiliency.
 While people of any age can experience trauma, children are usually more impacted than adults.

 Recovering from trauma also depends on the kind the individual experienced.
 Some forms of trauma are repeated, like child abuse.

 Each person is affected differently by unfortunate incidents, so the effects of trauma can vary in severity from person to person.
 However, shock, anger, and denial are typical reactions immediately after the incident.

 Post-traumatic stress disorder (PTSD) is a mental disorder that occurs when a person doesn’t recover from the effects of a traumatic experience.
 Symptoms of PTSD include flashbacks, anxiety, and uncontrollable thoughts about the incident.
 According to the National Council for Behavioral Health (NCBH), 70 percent of adults in the United States (223.4 million people) have experienced some trauma at least once.
 The link between addiction and trauma is also just as expected.
 The NCBH shared that trauma is a risk factor in almost all behavioral health and substance abuse disorders.

 Get Help.
 Get Better.
 Get Your Life Back.